 Decomposition Temperature:Not available.

 Specific Gravity/Density:13.59 (water=1)

 Handling: After handling, wash thoroughly.
 Before reusing infected clothing, remove it and wash it.
 Reduce the amount of dust produced and accumulated.
 Keep the container tightly shut.
 Avoid getting it on your skin or in your eyes.
 Ingest or inhale nothing.
 Only in a chemical fume hood should this be used.
 Shoes that have been infected should be discarded.
 Vapor should not be inhaled.

 When not in use, keep the container closed.
 Store in an airtight container.
 Store away from incompatible chemicals in a cool, dry, well-ventilated location.
 Metals should be avoided.

 Store in an azide-free environment.
-Our Silver liquid mercury quality is best.
+We have the best Silver liquid mercury price.